 More Veggie-Based Recipes

-If you’re as sold on whipping up seriously delicious salads as we are, you’ll want to check out more of our faves!
+If you’re as sold on whipping up seriously delicious salads as we are, you’ll want to check out more of our favorites!

 Sweet Potato Salad with Chickpeas